zenomt/rtmfp-cpp/test/tcserver.md

 One or more _authentication master keys_ can be set with the `-k` and `-K` command-line options.
 If at least one key is set, then an _authentication token_ is required to connect.
-An authentication token is the HMAC-SHA-256 hash (expressed in lower-case hexadecimal) of the App name with an authentication master key.
+An authentication token is the HMAC-SHA-256 keyed hash (expressed in lower-case hexadecimal) of the App name with an authentication master key.
 For example, for the App named `live/12345` and authentication master key `supersecret`, the authentication token would be

     HMAC-SHA-256(k="supersecret", m="live/12345")
     df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786